THE YOUNGER HOMES MISSION

 o Designed and built to high standards that are inspected, tested, and verified.

-o Built sustainably and with energy efficiency in mind from project conception.
+o Built sustainably and with energy efficiency and human health in mind from project conception.

 o Decrease emissions of pollutants and their corresponding negative health and environmental impacts.